Yowah Nuts

 The first whispers of color in the Yowah area began in the late 19th century, cementing its place as one of the oldest operational opal fields in Australia.

-- Initial Discovery: Opal was first discovered in the Yowah district around 1883.
-The formal registration of the first mine, the Southern Cross Mine, occurred shortly after, managed by the famous opal dealer, Bryan Rossiter, on September 1, 1884.
+- Initial Discovery: Opal was first discovered in 1883.
+The formal registration of the first mine, the Southern Cross Mine, occurred on September 1, 1884, managed by dealer Bryan Rossiter.

 2.2 Modern Mining and Community Life

 Today, Yowah maintains a culture of artisanal, small-scale mining.
-While other Queensland fields may favor large open-cut operations, the search for the Yowah Nut often involves smaller, more delicate methods.
+The search for the Yowah Nut often involves smaller, more delicate methods than open-cut fields.

 3. The Yowah Experience: Fossicking, Fire, and the Famous Bluff